-We’re looking for empathetic, communicative, and organized volunteers to support USDR projects.
+We’re looking for empathetic, communicative, and organized professionals to volunteer their time to support USDR projects.
 Great candidates bring experience from a variety of backgrounds, from product management to design and research to engineering to communications.
 Above all, they take an agile, iterative approach to discovering human-centric solutions with our government partners.

-In return, volunteers are able to engage in real work that will affect the quality of real people’s lives, learn from experts in the field, experience the challenge of applying what you already know to a new problem, and be a part of a team and community that’s building something bigger to create lasting change.
+In return for their pro bono services, volunteers are able to engage in real work that will affect the quality of real people’s lives, learn from experts in the field, experience the challenge of applying what you already know to a new problem, and be a part of a team and community that’s building something bigger to create lasting change.

-States and federal agencies are rapidly spinning up new services to handle an influx of new information, while working hard to keep existing systems running through this crisis.
+States and federal agencies are rapidly spinning up new services and working hard to improve existing systems to better serve their constituents.

 Help governments understand and communicate the constantly evolving updates on public health, services, and economic stimulus.